PMheart/CoreDisplayFixup/Instructions.md

 Add `-cdfnvoff` to disable NVPatcher that cancels patching NVidia related kexts.

-Add `-cdfbeta` to enable CoreDisplayFixup on unsupported OS versions.
+Add `-cdfbeta` to enable CoreDisplayFixup on unsupported OS versions (Not compatible with IntelPatcher).